 Tripoli is once again in the crosshairs of conflict.
-A sudden wave of violence swept through the Libyan capital in early May after the assassination of a high-ranking militia leader, disrupting daily life and plunging neighborhoods into darkness—both figuratively and literally.
+A sudden wave of violence swept through the Libyan capital in May 2025 after the killing of a powerful militia commander, disrupting daily life and plunging neighborhoods into darkness, both figuratively and literally.
 For the city’s residents, power cuts, street battles, and checkpoints are the symptoms of a deeper struggle: a capital city where armed groups, not institutions, set the rules.

 The clashes offer a grim reminder that Libya’s decade-long crisis has entered a new phase.
 Far from post-conflict stabilization, Tripoli operates under the precarious balance of irregular forces, temporary alliances, and contested sovereignty.
 This article explores the events of the latest clashes, their civilian cost, and what they reveal about the enduring dynamics of urban irregular warfare.